 The most crucial difference between PHP and Python is orientation.
 Python is aspect-oriented which means that it separates the program functionality and splits the program into different modules, while PHP is object-oriented, which means those code modules that contain functions and data are encapsulated into objects in PHP.

-Thus, Python developer creates separate functional modules and registers the connection between modules on an “if-then” basis.
-This results in an algorithm that program blocks based on the action of users.
+Thus, the Python developer creates separate functional modules and registers the connection between modules on an “if-then” basis.
+This results in an algorithm that programs blocks based on the action of users.

 While on the other hand, working with PHP means creating an integral object that comprises certain properties and executes certain actions based on the user input.

-PHP’s syntax is quite similar to the syntax of C. When writing code using PHP, curly brackets, operators, additional characters and other C elements are used.
-An unpleasant feature of PHP is it is incompatible for namespace conventions, which is why developers do not perceive PHP as a full-fledged programming language.
-However, this is mainly because language was initially designed for website management.
+PHP’s syntax is quite similar to the syntax of C. When writing code using PHP, curly brackets, operators, additional characters, and other C elements are used.
+An unpleasant feature of PHP is it is incompatible with namespace conventions, which is why developers do not perceive PHP as a full-fledged programming language.
+However, this is mainly because the language was initially designed for website management.